HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Conclusion

-\blinded{Ingo Scholtes acknowledges support by the Swiss National Science Foundation, grant 176938.
-LaRock and Eliassi-Rad were supported in part by NSF IIS-1741197, the Army Research Laboratory Cooperative Agreement W911NF-13-2-0045, and the Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001.
-Any views, opinions, findings, conclusions or recommendations expressed in this material are solely those of the authors.}
+\paragraph{Acknowledgements} IS acknowledges support by Swiss National Science Foundation grant 176938.
+LaRock and Eliassi-Rad were supported by (1) the Combat Capabilities Development Command Army Research Laboratory under Cooperative Agreement Number W911NF-13-2-0045 (ARL Cyber Security CRA) and (2) the Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Combat Capabilities Development Command Army Research Laboratory or the Under Secretary of Defense for Research and Engineering or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes not withstanding any copyright notation here on.